Best in-ear headphones 2024: top earbuds tried and tested by our experts

 Noise cancelling is nothing if the sound quality isn't there, but Sony has once again shown why they're the best in the game in this field with audio that feels supremely balanced and refined, offering up deep, detailed bass, expressive mids and engaging highs to concoct a very musical listen for the money spent.

-Multipoint Bluetooth, which lets you switch seamlessly between devices, arrived as part of a software update in 2023, and while the lack of support for aptX HD and LDAC is disappointing, it's not the end of the world at this price.
+Multipoint Bluetooth, which lets you switch between devices, arrived as part of a recent software update, and while the lack of support for aptX HD and LDAC is disappointing, it's not the end of the world.
 Either way, the superb level of comfort, sound quality, and great feature set make these in-ear headphones easy to recommend as a supremely well-priced pair of Award-winning wireless buds.

 Read our full Sony WF-C700N review